-The internal audit is a department of the management which oversees all the issues related to the processes of the business and reports to the management regarding the same on a continuous basis
+Internal audit is a department of the management that oversees all the issues related to the processes of the business and reports to the management regarding the same on a continuous basis

-The internal audit function of the company is as similar to the external audit function.
+Internal audit function of the company is as similar to the external audit function.
 It oversees the issues in financial reporting and other management-related challenges.
-But the internal audit employees are being appointed by the board of directors and these are used to manage and oversee multiple processes and functions of the internal audit.
-The internal audit helps in offering the risk management and other floor related working of the company.
+But internal audit employees are appointed by the board of directors and these are used to manage and oversee multiple processes and functions of the internal audit.
+It helps in offering the risk management and other floor-related work of the company.

 Objectives of Internal Audit

-The objectives of the internal audit are varied in number.
-Since the implementation of the Sarbanes-Oxley Act of 2002, the responsibility of the accuracy of the financial statements and other financial reporting related issues have relied upon the managers of the company and they would be legally liable to it.
-So, the internal auditor plays a critical role in the organization.
-SOX also requires the internal auditor to prepare all the documents related to the processes performed and procedures implemented by the company to ensure that the financial and accounting information is accurate and promote accountability and help in the prevention of fraud and error.
-Few examples of the internal audit could be the authorization of the documents, segregation of the duties, well written and documented processes and procedures, and tracing out any shortcomings in the processes of the company.
+The objectives are varied in number.
+Since the implementation of the Sarbanes-Oxley Act of 2002, the responsibility for the accuracy of the financial statements and other financial reporting related issues has relied upon the managers of the company and they would be legally liable for it.
+So, internal auditor plays a critical role in the organization.
+SOX also requires internal auditor to prepare all the documents related to the processes performed and procedures implemented by the company to ensure that the financial and accounting information is accurate and promotes accountability and helps in the prevention of fraud and error.
+A few examples could be the authorization of the documents, segregation of the duties, well written and documented processes and procedures, and tracing out any shortcomings in the processes of the company.

 Internal Audit Process